ZimbiX/youtube-fast-fullscreen-toggle/README.md

 ## Description

-If your computer isn't brand new, there's anoying lag period when entering/exiting fullscreen on a YouTube video.
+If your computer isn't brand new, there's an annoying lag period when entering/exiting fullscreen on a YouTube video.
 On my machine, it's normally ~2 seconds; but with a large playlist expanded, it gets up to ~3 seconds.
 This extension reduces the transition time to under a second.

 Technical detail: